nspetrichenko/hello-world/README.md

 # hello-world
+Hi man!
-my first repository on github
+Read [it](https://guides.github.com/activities/hello-world/) and do it in my first repository on github.